kit-ii-2/kit-wbai/README.md

 When started, the two bodies agent is on a three-dimensional space, the target creature is placed at random.
 The agent was used the same as LIS_ver2.
-The target can be moved faster than the agent, and repeats the movement defines a random destination.
-Agent to try to avoid the agent by moving again set a destination at random If you come close to its own.

 ・task

 Agent is to capture the target to flee at a faster rate than their own.

+The target can be moved faster than the agent.
+And it repeats random movement.
+If agent come close to target ,the target try to avoid the agent by set agein a randam movement destination.